canonical/microstack.run/docs/juju.md

 # Using Juju

-This page assumes you have installed MicroStack and that your OpenStack cloud has been verified via the [Quickstart][quickstart] guide.
+*This page assumes you have installed MicroStack and that your OpenStack cloud has been verified via the [Quickstart][quickstart] guide.*

+Now that you have OpenStack running you can use it as a backing cloud with [Juju][juju-homepage].

 ## Install Juju

+Begin by installing Juju as a snap:

 ```bash
 sudo snap install juju --classic